logicguy1/The-Cookbook/Pita bread with falafel/README.md

 ### Pita bread
 * 1200 g flour
-* yeast preferably fresh
+* Yeast preferably fresh
 * 1 dl oil, preferably olive oil
-* a bit of salt
+* A bit of salt

 ### Dressing
 * 2 dl yougurt
 * ½ eco lemon
 * Chili powder (optionalt)
-* a clove of garlic
+* A clove of garlic
-* a few eaves of fresh parsley
+* A few eaves of fresh parsley

 ### Falaffels
 * 1600 g soaked chicks(peas)
 * 1 onion
-* around 4 cloves of garlic
+* Around 4 cloves of garlic
 * 3 eggs
-* two tsp cumin
+* Two tsp cumin
-* rasp
+* Rasp
 * Your cooking oil of preferance (preferably not olive oil)

 ## Materials
-* blender or a stick blender
+* Hlender or a stick blender
-* a frying pan
+* A frying pan
-* lots of bowls, or just one if you're not a lazy bastard
+* Lots of bowls, or just one if you're not a lazy bastard
 * Some paiper towl

 ## Method